bazjo/brdf_utils/documentation/README.md

 * only output a single theta_zero, which is the workaround implemented at the moment
 * interpolate the Scatter_Beta values onto a smaller grid common for all theta_zero values, greatly increasing the file size
-* set the angles for the goniometer measurement, so that the Scatter_Beta values can be rounded to the same values for all theta_zero values with tha last option beeing the most promising.
+* set the angles for the goniometer measurement, so that the Scatter_Beta values can be rounded to the same values for all theta_zero values

+with the last option being the most promising.

 ## Further down the Road